ucan-wg/delegation/README.md

 ### 3.2.2 Principals

 The `iss` and `aud` fields describe the token's principals.
+They are distinguished by having DIDs.
 These can be conceptualized as the sender and receiver of a postal letter.
 The token MUST be signed with the private key associated with the DID in the `iss` field.
 Implementations MUST include the [`did:key`] method, and MAY be augmented with [additional DID methods][DID].

 The `iss` and `aud` fields MUST contain a single principal each.

 If an issuer's DID has more than one key (e.g. [`did:ion`], [`did:3`]), the key used to sign the UCAN MUST be made explicit, using the [DID fragment] (the hash index) in the `iss` field.
 The `aud` field SHOULD NOT include a hash field, as this defeats the purpose of delegating to an identifier for multiple keys instead of an identity.

-It is RECOMMENDED that the underlying key types RSA, ECDSA, and EdDSA be supported.
+It is RECOMMENDED that the following `did:key` types be supported:

+- [RSA][did:key RSA]
+- [EdDSA][did:key EdDSA]
+- [P-256 ECDSA][did:key ECDSA]

 #### Examples